harrisj/harrisj.github.io/_projects/trump-data.md

 published: true
 start_year: 2025
 ---
-As I write this, it is now several months into the second Trump presidency.
+As I write this in late April 2025, we are now several months into the second Trump presidency.
 It's been hard keeping track of all that is being damaged and lost within the federal government.
 Emboldened by Musk and the absence of oversight, the so-called "Department of Government Efficiency" (DOGE) has been rampaging through agencies to subvert their security, cancel contracts, fire staff and siphon up confidential data into large data warehouses.
 It's going to take years to both undo the damage and to hit them with consequences.

-As someone who has spent the past decade of my live in [Civic Tech]({% link _projects/civic-tech.md %}), this has been extremely upsetting to watch.
+As someone who has spent the past decade of my live in [Civic Tech]({% link _projects/civic-tech.md %}), this has been extremely demoralize to watch.
 Not only are they destroying vital government services, they're undermining the idea that technology can serve the public good.

-I can't just do nothing about this moment.
-I feel compelled to bear witness.
+I feel compelled to bear witness to this moment.
 But, I'm not particularly good at writing commentary.
 I'm no longer adjacent enough to journalism that I can report on what is happening.
 However, I do enjoy working with data and seeing what patterns will emerge over time from data collection and analysis.

-And so, I created a new Github repo named [trump_data](https://github.com/harrisj/trump_data) February 8th, 2025 and I started collecting data.
+And so, I created a new Github repo named [**trump_data**](https://github.com/harrisj/trump_data) on February 8th, 2025.
+And then, I started collecting data.
 The first datasets were relatively modest in scope:

 - I wrote a script for pulling data from the [Just Security Litigation Tracker](https://www.justsecurity.org/107087/tracker-litigation-legal-challenges-trump-administration/) to see how cases changed over time
 - I created a dataset for tracking Trump's trips to one of his various properties and what days he went golfing.
 This turned out to be easier to just hand-edit rather than write a scraper for it.
 More recently, [John Emerson](https://github.com/bcks) contributed an automated scraper to find the golf dates so I don't need to update those manually